Secular Shrine Theory: Internal Shinto controversy

 Originally, the Meiji government was aiming for a politics of "Unity of ritual and government" due to the "Proclamation of the Great Doctrine", but due to the conflict between the "Buddhist side" and the "Shinto side" over the teaching profession, "the joint mission of God and Buddha was prohibited".
 It begins with the transfer of each religious administration to the Ministry of Interior.
 The following is a description of the situation that led to the "separation of religious and political affairs" from the "Shinto controversy".
 The separation of religious and political affairs is said to have been proposed by the Shinto side, and was led by Maruyama Sakura and others.

-Following the dissolution of the Great Teaching Institute, the Bureau of Shinto Affairs was established, and in 1881, the Shinto priests of the Ise sect, Yoritsune Tanaka and others, and the priest of the Izumo sect, Senge Takatomi, argued over the ritual deity This led to an imperial request to Emperor Meiji.
+Following the dissolution of the Great Teaching Institute, the Bureau of Shinto Affairs was established.
+In 1881, the Shinto priests of the Ise sect, Yoritsune Tanaka and others, and the priest of the Izumo sect, Senge Takatomi, argued over the ritual deity.
+This led to an imperial request to Emperor Meiji.
 The Jōdo Shinshū side did not stand idly by and watch this chaotic situation, and following Shimaji Mokurai, Atsumi Kaien, Akamatsu Renjo and other theoreticians went out one after another to advise the government to cooperate.
 It was the successor to Shimaji Mokurai's theory that Shinto is not a religion, and the political powers that be were forced to confirm it, and to forbid all religious speech, teaching, and religious acts (such as funeral rites) by priests involved in state ceremonies.
 This would have completely blocked the way for "Shinto as a religious belief" to become the national religion.